Playing sport during pregnancy

 - are designed specifically for pregnancy

-You can learn more about what exercises are recommended during pregnancy and also read more about doing yoga and Pilates during pregnancy.
+You can learn more about what exercises are recommended during pregnancy.
+You can also read more about doing yoga and Pilates during pregnancy.

 Don't forget to talk to your doctor or midwife about which sports and exercises are safe for you.